It's Time to Eradicate Polio in Pakistan.

 Perhaps because of all these things, I've spent a lot of my time thinking about what Pakistan needs in order to grow and develop as a nation, and how it can ensure the country is fit for purpose for its population of c.200 million people in the future.

 Pakistan is a young country both in age and demographics.
 The majority of the country's population is young, under the age of 30.
-But it is a country that faces significant challenges, the majority of which are unfortunately state-enabled, if not directly resulted from.
+But it is a country that faces significant challenges, the majority of which are unfortunately state-enabled, if not a direct result of.
 One of its key issues is healthcare, or rather the lack of affordable, high quality healthcare as well as accessibility to healthcare provision.
 Healthcare and medicine as a whole is a huge topic and with a population the size of Pakistan's, there is never going to be an immediate fix.

 However, the one area that has persistently seen setbacks but is possibly also the one area that could realistically be solved in my lifetime, is the eradication of many major diseases; chief among these, is polio.
 Pakistan and neighbouring Afghanistan are the last two countries in the world with significant instances of polio across the population.
 Every other country around the world has managed to either fully eradicate the disease, or seriously limited its instances so that it is no longer statistically significant.